 This information isn’t necessary if you’re simply searching for name availability, but it’s very helpful if you’re looking to contact another business or check up on your own.

-So you went to the Nevada Business Search, you plugged in your desired name, you hit search, and there it was: your precious name, already in use.
+So, you went to the Nevada Business Search, plugged in your desired name, hit search, and there it was: your precious name, already in use.
 What now?

 If your LLC is domestic (formed in Nevada), your only option is to start brainstorming ideas for a different one.
 Just don’t use one that’s too similar.
-Then, when you’ve found an acceptable, available name, go ahead and reserve it.
+Then, when you’ve found an acceptable, available name, go ahead and either form your LLC or reserve the name for future use.

 How to Make a Nevada LLC Name Distinguishable